 Physical inclusion is assured in a setting in which all students have equitable access to all facilities, services and activities.
-Students with disabilities are full members of their school community.
+Students with disabilities are members of their neighborhood school community and of the general education classroom.

 Academic inclusion engages diverse students in the teaching-learning process of the general education classroom.
 Rigorous curriculum standards, research-based instructional strategies and high expectations characterize academic inclusion.
 Success is measured through high levels of achievement for all students.